 Nurse educators need to present lectures on a bevy of issues and help students dissect and investigate ideas through discussion.
 Some of the topics you might explore with your students include standards of care, health policy, care of specific populations, specialization and more.

-The important part is having a breadth of knowledge and engaging discourse.
+The important part is having a breadth of knowledge and ability to use engaging discourse.

 Given their authority as nurse educators, their work can make a significant impact within the nursing world.
 For example, a study on nursing burnout can help improve work policies for nurses around the country.

-Nurse educators have the flexibility to work in a variety of settings; however, most of them work within the field of academia or higher education.
+Nurse educators have the flexibility to work in a variety of settings.
+However, most of work within the field of academia or higher education.
 According to the Bureau of Labor Statistics, these are the top five fields that they work in:

 - Junior Colleges